Welcome to today's edition of the Rush 24-7 podcast.

 Right on.

-We're happy to share the good vibes and the love uh with you.
+We're happy to share the good vibes and the love with you.

 Friend of the couple said that it's true they haven't seen much of each other in the past few months.

-She'd been away filming her show, La La's Full Court of Life in London, New York, and LA.
+She's been away filming her show, Lala's Full Court of Life in London, New York, and L.A.

-Uh they have a house in LA, so she's always there when she's doing auditions and filming her show, La La's full court of life.
+They have a house in L.A., so she's always there when she's doing auditions and filming her show, Lala's Full Court of Life.

-Uh, she liked the way he came to her defense when she was said to taste like honey nut Cheerios.
+She liked the way he came to her defense when she was said to taste like honeynut Cheerios.

 So now Mello and Lala have melded.

-Once again, and in all's cool there with the uh with the Knicks, Jim Abelum this morning on ABC's Good Morning America as they divulged the latest medical research into junior sayo.
+Jim Abelum this morning on ABC's Good Morning America as they divulged the latest medical research into Junior Sayao.

-The giant in the game, Junior Sayau is now perhaps the biggest name in football linked to severe brain damage from taking too many hits to the head.
+A giant in the game, Junior Sayao, is now perhaps the biggest name in football linked to severe brain damage from taking too many hits to the head.

 ABC News and ESPN learned exclusively that before his suicide, Sayao suffered damage to his very brain cells.